Disentangling Boltzmann brains, the time-asymmetry of memory, and the second law: Relation between the entropy conjecture, Boltzmann Brains, and the second law

 Interestingly, the second law provides a major way -- perhaps the \textit{only} way, in fact -- for us to conclude that any scientific records are reliable.
 This is because of the role of the second law in establishing reliability~\cite{rovelli2022memory,reichenbach1991direction}, or stated more formally, because of the role of the second law in real-world type-3 memory systems~\cite{wolpert2024memory}.
 So assuming the second law holds provides the only way we know of to conclude that $\D_1$ is reliable, along with establishing the reliability of either subset in $\D_3$, or even some $\D_2$.
 Given the results of~\cref{PHandsecondLaw}, this means that the only known way to establish that the second law holds is, ultimately, to assume that the second law holds.

-So the second law is consistent with the priors that imply it --- but only by virtue of the fact that deriving it relies on circular reasoning.
-(See~\cref{app:circular} for a Bayesian formalization of circular reasoning, and discussion from a Bayesian perspective of the attendant flaws.)
-We can adopt priors that ${\cal{D}}_1$ and $\D_3$ are reliable, or that the second law holds (or even both).
+So the second law is consistent with the priors that imply it --- but only by virtue of the fact that we can adopt priors that ${\cal{D}}_1$ and $\D_3$ are reliable, or that the second law holds (or even both).
 But we cannot somehow avoid making any prior assumptions at all, in an attempt to bootstrap ourselves into placing high probability on having ${\cal{D}}_1$ or $\D_3$ be reliable and that the second law of thermodynamics holds.
+(See~\cref{app:circular} for a Bayesian formalization of circular reasoning, and associated derivation of what circular reasoning does and does not imply.)

-Suppose that we misunderstood the foregoing, and thought that somehow the reliability of $\D_1$ not only implies the H theorem, but also implies: \begin{enumerate} \item [a)] The associated evolution of the entropy of the universe is a Boltzmann process that is singleton-equivalent, for a time $t_0$ set to the present, with $S_{t_0}$ set to the entropy of the universe of the present; \item [b)] If the second law holds (both at the present and at times in our past), then it follows that $\D_1$ is reliable.
+Suppose that we misunderstood the foregoing, and thought that somehow if $\D_1$ were reliable, that would not only imply the entropy conjecture, but also imply: \begin{enumerate} \item [a)] The associated evolution of the entropy of the universe is a Boltzmann process that is singleton-equivalent, for a time $t_0$ set to the present, with $S_{t_0}$ set to the entropy of the universe of the present; \item [b)] If the second law holds (both at the present and at times in our past), then it follows that in fact $\D_1$ is reliable.
 (In other words, there is a type-3 memory system that would rely on the second law in order to establish that $\D_1$ is reliable.) \end{enumerate} Suppose as well that the second law is true.
 That supposition would mean (by (b)) that $\D_1$ is reliable, and therefore Newton's laws hold.
-This in turn would mean (as Boltzmann showed) that the H theorem holds.
+This in turn would mean (as Boltzmann showed) that the entropy conjecture holds.
 By (a), we could then conclude that the BB hypothesis holds.

-However, as pointed out above, this derivation of the BB hypothesis would mean that the second law does not hold.
+However, this derivation of the BB hypothesis would mean that the second law does not hold.
 That would contradict the second supposition (b) of this very derivation of the BB hypothesis.
 Note that this is more than using circular reasoning to try to establish some hypothesis or other.
 Rather it is using reasoning that contradicts itself to try to establish a particular hypothesis.
-It is this seeming self-contradiction that people have had in mind when they have criticized the arguments for the BB hypothesis as being ``cognitively unstable”~\cite{carroll2020boltzmann}.
+This seeming self-contradiction is a version of unstable reasoning; see~\cref{sec:app_B}.